The Least-Awful Rooftop Bars In LAWhen you absolutely have to be on a rooftop in LA, make it one of these.

-But now is not the time to give in and go to places with overpriced drinks and crowds full of people who scream when LMFAO comes on.
-Stick to these rooftops in LA, try to make a reservation when possible, and both you and your tiny black dress will be happy.
+But now is not the time to give in and go to places with overpriced drinks and crowds full of people who shriek when Harry Styles comes on.
+Stick to these rooftops in LA, try to make a reservation when possible, and both you and your little outfit will be happy.

-When an excessive night is in order (Promotion?
-Celebrating life?
-Your best friend finally dumped her toxic ex?), Grandmaster Recorders’ rooftop is a fantastic option to keep in your back pocket.
-The absolutely grand, multi-story restaurant and bar in Hollywood was once a recording studio by the same name where Stevie Wonder, Bowie, and the Chili Peppers made magic happen, so the food and music carry equal weight.
-The fun and pricey restaurant downstairs is great, but the rooftop is super fun too.
-You can seamlessly continue the party upstairs, where you’ll find a striking jade green bar and giant heaters that look like table lamps.
-Drinks are named after famous songs and albums—we loved the Shake Your Money Maker, a bright yellow cocktail made with pineapple, lime, and smoky mezcal.
+This grand, multi-story restaurant and bar in Hollywood was once a recording studio by the same name where Stevie Wonder, Bowie, and the Chili Peppers made magic happen, so the food and music carry equal weight.
+The fun, pricey restaurant downstairs is great, but the rooftop is super fun too.
+You’ll find a striking jade green bar and giant heaters that look like table lamps and drinks named after famous songs and albums—we loved the Midnight Vulture, a smoky mezcal drink that involves Campari and cilantro.

 There’s always something going on at Hollywood’s Bar Lis.
 On Tuesdays, you can drop in for a glass of Gamay and live jazz.
 And on Saturdays, the whole place transforms into a tequila-fueled dance party.
 This plant-filled bar has a retractable roof, a lounge with an open-air deck, and a huge indoor space where you and a few friends can dance while a DJ spins disco and soul tracks.
 Cocktails start at around $18, or you can get bottle service starting at $350 if your pseudo-celebrity friend is paying.
 The next time you want to be outside with a great view of the Hollywood sign while wearing that outfit you'd put on to win back your ex, head to Bar Lis.